meeb/django-distill-site/README.md

 # django-distill-site

-Django powered website for django-distill.com using [django-distill](https://github.com/meeb/django-distill) to output the sites static HTML.
-The site is automatically built
+Django powered website for [django-distill.com](https://django-distill.com/) using [django-distill](https://github.com/meeb/django-distill) to output the sites static HTML.
+The site is automatically built by Cloudflare Pages and deployed to the Cloudflare CDN.

 Various helper commands are available via the [Makefile](https://github.com/meeb/django-distill-site/blob/main/Makefile).